TheNameKevinWasTaken/mhw-deco-exporter-2/README.md

 # mhw-deco-exporter-2

+## What it does:
+  It copies your monster hunter save to a temp folder > decrypts it > grabs the deco data > deletes the temp folder > exports yours decos.
+  It never makes changes to your original save file, the only time it touches the file is to copy it.
+  This is done to create a formatted list for https://honeyhunterworld.com/mhwbi deco input.

 ## Requirements:

     - This tool was written in python 3.7 so I can’t confirm it works with any other version.
     - I'll put together an exe with pyinstaller for people who don’t want to get all the python packages needed.
         - If you see this, I haven’t done it yet

-## What it does:
-  It copies your monster hunter save to a temp folder > decrypts it > grabs the deco data > deletes the temp folder > exports yours decos.
-  It never makes changes to your original save file, the only time it touches the file is to copy it.

 ## How to use it:
   Before using: go to your item box > set decorations > current equipment > press any deco > press "x" on keyboard or "start" on controller to remove all > save game (The program reads the deco data from your box, it can’t grab ones on your equipment)